 In Illinois, Anna studied painting and taught art classes as a graduate assistant, fueling her love for material and passing on knowledge.
 She began sewing costumes for her friends, and in the theater department, then began making her own clothes for the beautiful details and custom fit that only personalized sewing can offer.

 Owner, Custom Sewing, Bridal Specialist, Intermediate-Advanced Level Instructor

 Erin has been sewing more or less all her life.
 She began designing and sewing clothing for her dolls as a child, and then moved on to full-sized fashions after learning to use a sewing machine.
-She’s been her friends’ go-to gal for custom costumes and outfits, mending and alterations for more than a decade.
+She’s been her friends’ go-to gal for custom costumes and outfits, mending and alterations for almost two decades.

 After moving to Boise in 2004, she picked up some more advanced design and construction techniques from local instructors and fell into helping design and build costumes for the ballroom dance community she is a part of.
 She and partner Frank launched Oversway Originals, a custom ballroom dance costume company, a precursor to sewBoise.

 Erin comes from a family of educators, and is no exception, many have described her as an exceptional teacher.
 She thoroughly enjoys teaching, learning and sharing sewing tricks with others.